Mega Menu

 Learn some local SEO basics for retail stores as well.
 That way, you can get the most out of your website.
 Set up a basic Google My Business listing too.
 This will gain you more exposure for those searching for liquor online.
 There are affordable services, like mapAds and Near St. that can even augment your presence here and help your business get recognized in relevant searches.

 Liquor delivery is increasingly popular and offers more flexibility.
 You can provide the delivery service or partner with third-party companies like Postmates or DoorDash.
-The average industry growth from 2015 to 2020 for online alcohol delivery was 12.1%.
+The average industry growth for online alcohol delivery from 2015 to 2020 was 12.1%.
 Take advantage of this trend.

 14. Choose Your Point of Sale System